Inner City Alumni Network

 ICAN and its advisory board members provide a foundation of support for current and future small businesses that participate in ICIC programs, helping to drive inclusive economic prosperity in North America’s under-resourced communities.

-This diverse group of leaders provides insights which help ICIC refine its alumni engagement strategy in order to meet the most urgent needs of the communities we serve.
+This diverse group of leaders provides insights that help ICIC refine its alumni engagement strategy in order to meet the most urgent needs of the communities we serve.
 Their expertise and thought leadership play an integral role in providing alumni with robust resources and networking events and building a strong system of support among the small business owners we serve.

-ICAN Advisory Board Spotlight: Stephanie Hickman
+ICAN Advisory Board Spotlight: Dianne Austin

 ICAN Advisory Board